 Activision has pooped the pooch a long time ago with Destiny 2 but they have been attempting to revive the game by offering it for free, as well as a discount on Forsaken DLC that would net you all the content released so far for just $29,99 / €29,99 / ~£26,49.

-Their recent release, Call of Duty: Black Ops 4 was well received in general, but fans are slowly starting to push back, as naggy microtransactions were recently snuck into the game .
+Their recent release, Call of Duty: Black Ops 4 was well received in general, but fans are slowly starting to push back, as naggy microtransactions were recently .
 Shareholders seem to have noticed the negative trends in the company as the stock started falling rapidly on 17 October 2018.

 The real plunge, however, started with 02 November 2018 when Activision Blizzard's stock started falling from $68,99, stopping at $54,12 on 09 November 2018.
 The stock value crashed by a stunning $14,87 in a span of one week.

-As you may have guessed by now, 02 November 2018 is also when Blizzard announced Diablo immortal, with fans being so thoroughly disillusioned with the company's decision to release a mobile microtransaction-pumping-app instead of a PC game, that some of them couldn't hold it and asked now iconic questions .
+As you may have guessed by now, 02 November 2018 is also when Blizzard announced Diablo immortal, with fans being so thoroughly disillusioned with the company's decision to release a mobile microtransaction-pumping-app instead of a PC game, that some of them couldn't hold it and now .

-The trailer embedded above stood at 23K to 612K like to dislike ratio at the time of writing and is well on its way to making it into top 50 most disliked videos on YouTube.
+The trailer embedded above stood at 23K to 612K like to dislike ratio at the time of writing and is well on its way to making it into videos on YouTube.
 These indicators show just how unhappy fans are with the announcement so it's not really a surprise that shareholders noticed.

 It's still quite possible that the stock will skyrocket once Diablo Immortal actually launches as the game will most likely be available in China as NetEase are handling the development.
 Factor in the microtransactions and it should be a jackpot for Blizzard, but a major loss for any Diablo fans.